FerMusicComposer/hotel-reservation-backend/README.md

 1st project from Anthony GG's Full Time Go Dev course

 I have implemented the mongo client in a slightly different way, that is cleaner in my opinion.
 Also, the room model, booking circuit and authorization are different, as I have included some minor business logic which was out of the scope of the course, and for authorization, I did a simple RBAC middleware, that looks similar to the one of the course, but checks the user role from the JWT token claims, instead of the role from the database.
+Also I did a custom error implementation which vastly defers from the one in the course

 The Postman endpoints collection is included for anyone that wants to test the API